dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration.md

 You can add multiple configuration providers.
 Configuration providers are available in NuGet packages.
 They are applied in order they are registered.

 Each call to `Configure<TOptions>` adds an `IConfigureOptions<TOptions>` service to the service container.
-In the preceding example, the values of `Option1` and `Option2` are both specified in *appsettings.json*- but the value of `Option1` is overridden by the configured delegate.
+In the preceding example, the values of `Option1` and `Option2` are both specified in *appsettings.json* -- but the value of `Option1` is overridden by the configured delegate.

 When more than one configuration service is enabled, the last configuration source specified "wins" (sets the configuration value).
-With the preceding code, the `HomeController.Index` method returns `option1 = value1_from_action, option2 = 2`.
+In the preceding code, the `HomeController.Index` method returns `option1 = value1_from_action, option2 = 2`.

 When you bind options to configuration, each property in your options type is bound to a configuration key of the form `property[:sub-property:]`.
 For example, the `MyOptions.Option1` property is bound to the key `Option1`, which is read from the `option1` property in *appsettings.json*.
 A sub-property sample is shown later in this article.